SherSpidey/2D_HandPose/train/old_ver/README.md

-This dir contain out-updated functions already have been replaced
+This dir contains out-of-date functions already have been replaced